peterarose/ultrafastultrafast/README.md

 - 'SEM_to_DEM' (optional): containing a 3d numpy array with indicies [i,j,k] of the dipole elements connecting the SEM eigenstates (index j) to the DEM eigenstates (index i).
 The thid index k = 0,1,2 corresonds to cartesian coordinates k = x,y,z

+Note: RKE is currently not compatible with systems other than those that can be described by the vibronic_eigenstates package included in this repository.
+That is not a fundamental limitation, but simply a limitation of the current implementation.
+Eventually the code will be updated to make it compatible with your own Hamiltonians, just as UF2 is already.

 # Documentation
 To view documentation open the html file 'doc/build/html/index.html'